wfi/maeden/README.md

 ## Synopsis

-Maeden is a simulated grid-world environment designed to support multi-agent problem-solving.
+M&aelig;den is a simulated grid-world environment designed to support multi-agent problem-solving.
 Agent controllers may be written in any language that supports basic sockets.